-SpareBank 1 Nord-Norge's liquid assets accounted for approximately 11% of total tangible banking assets as per our scorecard at end-September 2019.
+SpareBank 1 Nord-Norge's liquid assets accounted for approximately 11% of total tangible banking assets as per our scorecard.
 However, we note that this ratio understates the core liquidity of the bank, given that it does not take into account the liquid assets held by SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt.
 Accordingly, we incorporate a positive adjustment in the assigned Liquid Resources Score to reflect the additional source of liquidity stemming from the covered bond companies.

 The liquidity reserve primarily consists of Norwegian T-bills, sovereign bonds, rated covered bonds as well as bonds issued by domestic or international financial institutions and domestic corporate bonds.
-The bank's LCR ratio under Basel III stood at a comfortable 144% at end-September 2019 (132% at end-September 2018), well above the statutory requirement of 100% and we do not expect the bank to face any problems meeting the NSFR ratio.
+The bank's LCR ratio under Basel III stood at a comfortable 156% at end-December 2019 (172% at end-December 2018), well above the statutory requirement of 100% and we do not expect the bank to face any problems meeting the NSFR ratio.
 We generally believe that the bank will continue to have a relatively conservative liquidity profile, maintaining excess liquidity and minimizing any refinancing risk.